ga4gh/refget/docs/specification.md

   - sequences
 ```

-This schema is the *seqcol schema*, and sequence collection objects in this structure are said to be the *canonical seqcol object representation*.
-We RECOMMEND that all implementations use this as a base schema, adding additional attributes as needed but without changing the inherent attributes list, because this will allow the ultimate identifiers to be compatible across implementations.
-Adding custom attributes does not break interoperability, but changing the list of *inherent* attributes does.
-Nevertheless, implementations are still considered compliant with the general specification even if using custom schemas with custom inherent attributes.
+This example schema is the minimal standard schema.
+We RECOMMEND that all implementations use this as a base schema, adding additional attributes as needed, but *without changing the inherent attributes list*, because this will keep the identifiers compatible across implementations.
+Sequence collection objects that follow this basic minimal structure are said to be the *canonical seqcol object representation*.
+Adding custom attributes to this schema will not break interoperability.
+Nevertheless, extending this schema is only RECOMMENDED; implementations are still compliant if using custom schemas with custom inherent attributes.

 For more information about community-driven updates to the standard schema, see [*Footnote F8*](#f8-adding-new-schema-attributes).

 ### 2. Encoding: Computing sequence digests from sequence collections

-The encoding function specifies an algorithm that takes as input a set of annotated sequences and produces a unique digest.
+The encoding function is the algorithm that produces a unique digest for the sequence collection.
+The input to the function is a set of annotated sequences.
 This function is generally expected to be provided by local software that operates on a local set of sequences.
-These steps of the encoding process are:
+The steps of the encoding process are:

 - **Step 1**.
 Organize the sequence collection data into *canonical seqcol object representation* and filter the non-inherent attributes.
 - **Step 2**.
 Apply [RFC-8785 JSON Canonicalization Scheme](https://www.rfc-editor.org/rfc/rfc8785) (JCS) to canonicalize the value associated with each attribute individually.